srobo/website/_posts/2022-01-21-meet-the-team-tom-wheal.md

 #### What do you do as a volunteer for Student Robotics?

-​I currently mentor 2 teams helping them get the most out of Student Robotics.
+I currently mentor 2 teams helping them get the most out of Student Robotics.
 Alongside this, I am involved in the Kit Team, which I was on the committee for previously and helped with the charity re-organisation in 2019.

 #### What is your favourite part about volunteering for Student Robotics?